dylanesque/Cheatsheets/css.md

 - When using the `flex` shorthand, the `flex-basis` value will be set to 0, which will override any width you set.
 It's best to always explicitly set that value to whatever you need it to bo.

+- `vw` DOES NOT count the scrollbar in it's calculation!

 # Hiding Content

 - Hiding content via `display: none` or not rendering in React?
 These options have minute performance tradeoffs (speed vs memory), but either one is generally fine.